Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 behalf of the Ultimate Beneficiaries;

-the Company from any person or entity, including foreign entity (“Funding Parties”),
+Company from any person or entity, including foreign entity (“Funding Parties”), with the

-in any manner whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”)
+whatsoever by or on behalf of the Funding Party (“Ultimate Beneficiaries”) or provide any

 vi.
 Based on our examination which included test checks, the company has used an

-audit trail (edit log) facility and the same has operated throughout the year for all relevant
+recording audit trail (edit log) facility and the same has operated throughout the year

 Partner